 Apart from the core elements, students are allowed to pick 6 subjects including Mathematics, English and a Second Language.
 There will be three or four higher level subjects and three standard level subjects.

-IB can be a better curriculum than the others because any school with this program, provides the students a combination of challenging, diverse and a unique way of education.
+The IB curriculum can be better than the others because any school with this program provides the students a combination of challenging, diverse and a unique way of education.

-Additionally, there are profiles and principles that IB students learn and understand throughout the course.This not only helps the student themselves but also makes the students aware of what happens around them.
+Additionally, there are profiles and principles that IB curriculum incorporates that students learn and understand throughout the course.This not only helps the student themselves but also makes the students aware of what happens around them.

 IB learners are encouraged to find creative solutions and critically think through the problems laid ahead.
 In doing so, they also educate themselves and push themselves to learn more.